Coronavirus - a guide to government help for businesses

 - a UK bank account.

-You can claim for employees who were employed and on your PAYE payroll on 30 October 2020.
 They do not need to have been furloughed previously.

 Any organisation with a UK payroll can apply, including businesses, charities, recruitment agencies and public authorities.